CephalofairGames/merc-packs-faq/index.md

 <p><b>Wild Animation (1, bot) - Does my Thorn Shooter rush into melee range, because it has no attack?</b> No; see the character board rules for your Summons.
 It will focus as a normal ranged attack, ignoring disadvantage, and ignoring enemies who already have the condition. <b>This holds for all similar summons, such as the Rift Spirit</b></p>

 <p><b>Planar Protection (1, bot) - I control the Grant Shield ability on this summon.
 Can it target only its own allies, or only my allies?</b> It is still performing the Grant.
 It can only target its allies.</p>

+<p><b>Living Mountain (5, top) - Does the +1 to heals also affect the Heal 1 Self the Rock Colossus performs at the end of each of its turns?</b> Yes; it's still a heal targeting it.</p>

+<p><b>Oozing Manifestation (6, top) - What is going on here?</b> The Slime Spirit will not die from damage the first time it otherwise would.
+Instead, it will "split" by summoning another Slime Spirit in an adjacent hex.
+Once this happens, neither Slime Spirit has any protection from dying, because your character token is on the card.</p>

+<p><b>Interplanar Mastery (8, bot) - If Dark is consumed, will this affect enemies adjacent to me, or enemies adjacent to the teleported summon?</b> It will affect enemies adjacent to the summon; this is part of the granted abilities, and not a new ability.</p>

 </details>
 <br>